Yuru y Ara: A story at the Mamore River

 And it could have been it.
 But Pao thought that it was a pity that the children of the world could only get this digital book in Spanish and English.
 So she asked scientists, coworkers, collaborators, and volunteers from all over the world to translate this story.

-Here it is, the responsible for the magic:
+Here they are, the twelve versions and those responsible for the magic:

-- German version: Ruben van Treeck, Juliane Lukas and Timo Rittweg
+- German version: Ruben van Treeck, Juliane Lukas and Timo Rittweg.
+DOWNLOAD

-- Arabic version: Dr. Hagar Dighiesh (The national institute of Oceanography and Fisheries (NIOF))
+- Arabic version: Dr. Hagar Dighiesh (The national institute of Oceanography and Fisheries (NIOF)).
+DOWNLOAD

-- French version: Sandra Chevret (SandyCamps) and Dr. Fabrice Duponchelle (Inst. de Recherche pour le Développement (IRD))
+- French version: Sandra Chevret (SandyCamps) and Dr. Fabrice Duponchelle (Institut de Recherche pour le Développement (IRD)).
+DOWNLOAD

-- Greek version: Foivos Alexandros Mouchlianitis and Maria Cheimonopoulou
+- Greek version: Foivos Alexandros Mouchlianitis y Maria Cheimonopoulou.
+DOWNLOAD

-- Italian version: Francesca Saccà and Giovanna Tanzi
+- Italian version: Francesca Saccà and Giovanna Tanzi.
+DOWNLOAD

-- Portuguese version: João Ricardo Doria Carneiro and Dr. Carolina Rodrigues Da Costa Doria.
+- Portugese version: João Ricardo Doria Carneiro and Dr. Carolina Rodrigues Da Costa Doria.
+DOWNLOAD

-- Russian : Yulia Fomenko (WWF Russia, Amur Branch)
+- Russian version: Yulia Fomenko (WWF Russia, Amur Branch).
+DOWNLOAD

 Boca Abajo Ediciones wants to thank all those who have participated altruistically in this project.
 Thank you, Claudio Beigún and Paul Van Damme, for accepting my project and reviewing all the scientific details of this story.
 Without you it would not have been possible.
 Thank you, Juvitina Galán for your generosity and for your talent.
 You have brought my words to life with superhuman freshness.
 Thanks to all the translators and reviewers, starting with Dr. Carolina Doria and her very young son Joao for their dedication and affection.
 Thank you, Sandra Chevret and Dr. Fabrice Duponchelle, for the care and attention to detail.
 Thank you, Olga Cheblukova WWF Russia, for your very needed coordination work, and Yulia Fomenko of WWF Russia Amur Branch, for that version that greatly improves the original.
 How beautiful you write, Yulia!
 Thank you, Dr. Hagar Dighiesh, for your patience in the face of all my ignorance and for how beautiful my story turned upside down.
 Thank you, Rebecca Kim for all that wisdom.
 To Angela Park, my friend, one of those forever, I have to thank a writer like Sun Jeong Kim for giving us the luxury of her know-how.
 A real luxury.
 Thank you.
 To Ruben van Treek, thank you for your perfectionism and charisma, immense.
 Francesca Saccà, thank you for your patience, for your efficiency and for the love you put into the project.
 Giovanna Tanzi, my friend, you are generous and dedicated.
 You have passed my Spanish version. .
 Foivos Alexandros Mouchlianitis, thank you for your dedication against all circumstances.
 Thank you, Maria Cheimonopoulou, for investigating every detail of the story and making it so yours.
 It has vastly improved and gained scientific coherence.
 Grateful to Ioana Persoiu for her weekend working on it and for her intention to read this book to her kids.
 We are ready for China and Japan.
 Their versions are on their way.